JakimPL/SampleToNES/README.md

 write_wave("pulse.wav", sample_rate, audio)
 ```

-The output will be a single `G2` square wave of the lenght of one frame.
+The output will be a single `G2` square wave with a length of one frame.

-By default, the generator stores the internal state after generation for continuing the process.
-To disable that behavior, pass `save=False` to the generator flag:
+By default, the generator stores the internal state after generation to continue the process.
+To disable that behavior, pass `save=False` when calling the generator:
 ```python
 audio = generator(instruction, save=False)  # doesn't change the generator state
 ```